 Five seafood products accounted for 79 per cent of total Australian edible and non-edible seafood exports in 2019-20.
 (See figure 2.)
 They included:

-Australia’s level and composition of seafood production means that imports are required to fill the gap between Australia’s seafood consumption and local seafood supply.
+Australia's level and composition of seafood production means imports are required to fill the gap between Australia's seafood consumption and local seafood supply.
 Whereas Australian fishery and aquaculture exports are dominated by high unit value products such as Rock Lobster, Atlantic Salmon, Southern Bluefin Tuna and Abalone.
-Imports of fishery and aquaculture products largely consist of lower unit value products such as canned or frozen finfish but also include higher unit value products such as Prawns and Salmonids.3
+Imports of fishery and aquaculture products largely consist of lower unit value products such as canned or frozen finfish but also include higher unit value products such as prawns and salmonids.3

 Despite the importance of Australian seafood exports to the profitability of the industry, Australia is a net importer of seafood.
 In 2019-20 Australia imported seafood valued at $2.1 billion from 97 countries.
 Six key countries accounted for 72 per cent of total Australian seafood imports.
 (See figure 3.)
 They included: